 Some analysts covering Olam even turned the criticism back onto Muddy Waters, saying the research company has not always made correct calls since the 2011 assertion that China’s Sino- Forest Corp. had exaggerated revenue that resulted in a police investigation, the company’s bankruptcy and delisting.

 “We note that Muddy Waters has had a mixed track record,” said Eugene Ng, a Singapore-based analyst at UOB Kay Hian.
-(UOBK) “While its call on Sino-Forest was correct, its recent calls on New Oriental Education & Technology Group (EDU) and Focus Media have been less accurate so far.”
+(UOBK) “While its call on Sino-Forest was correct, its recent calls on New Oriental Education & Technology Group (EDU:US) and Focus Media have been less accurate so far.”

 Muddy Waters founder and research director Block said last month that he is “more convinced than ever” that New Oriental Education is misleading investors after the Beijing-based company said a probe found no evidence to support his allegations.